Dead-Fish-Games/deadfish.games/about-us.md

 subtitle: Just some tidbits of information about us
 ---

-Dead Fish Games was founded in 2020 by me (Ember Heartshine) and my partner, Lily Soul.
-It's really just a side hobby for now, but so far we've developed the following games:
+Dead Fish Games was founded in 2020 as an independent hobbyist project.
+So far, we've developed the following games:

 - [Forsaken Planet](/forsaken-planet)
 - [Untitled Movement Game](/umg)